beatgammit/node-squish/README.md

 Intro
 =====

-Squish your output using whatever compression you like.
+Squish your output using whatever compression you choose.

+Squish strives to be as standards complient as possible.
+The spec used as a reference can be found [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3).

+**Disclaimer:**

-This has only been tested on static files, but there's no reason it shouldn't work on other stuff too.
-If it fails, create an issue or, better yet, fork and fix!
+This has only been tested on static HTML files, but there's no reason it shouldn't work on other stuff too.

+If it fails, create an issue; better yet, fork and fix!

+**Note**

+This module can potentially send a 406 error (as per the spec) if the user explicitly tells it to.
+The only way to do this is to set `Accept-Encoding: identity;0` or not set identity and set `Accept-Encoding: *;0`.
+If your clients do that, they deserve to get an error.

 How it works
 ------------